 With two trips to Chicago, a visit to Minneapolis, and a wedding by the Mississippi, time has just flown by.
 So I have lots of travel stuff to share.

-I’m starting with Chicago.
+I’m starting with our explorations of vegan Chicago.

 Our good friends, Kristy & Chris, were on their way to Portugal for a vacation.
 They added a day-long layover in Chicago, so that we could meet up there.